home | calendar | about our dances | about us | news | contact us

 About Us

 Apple Tree Morris of Sebastopol was founded in 1998 by Kalia Kliban, Jon Berger and Cora Stewart.
-All things musical fall under the talented eye (and ear) of Jon Berger, who is willing and able to play about anything on his melodeon (not accordion) or fiddle.
-Recently MacGillivray Allen has joined him on the fiddle.
-We practice most Thursday nights at the Sebastopol Youth Annex and have an annual workshop in the fall for prospective new members.
+We practice most Thursday nights at the Sebastopol Youth Annex and have an annual workshop for prospective new members.
+Check our FaceBook page and website for current activities.

 Our Kits

-Our kits, or costumes, are made up of garlands, white shirts and pants, green leafy vests and bell pads.
+Our kits, or costumes, are made up of black hats and garlands, white shirts, black knee breeches and striped knee socks, and green leafy vests and bell pads.
 Each of us has made our own Apple Tree vest, of leaves (over 250 of them!) and apples sewn on to a brown bark.
 We also make our bell pads, which have 20 bells on each leg, so that we can make as much noise as possible.
-The white pants, in addition to being traditional morris attire, ensure that we never sit down on the job.

 Our Dances

-We do traditional dances in the Bampton and Moulton styles from the Cotswold region of England.
+We do traditional dances in the Bampton and Moulton styles from the Cotswold region of England, and Border Morris from the West Country.
 Since this is a living tradition, some are very old, and some we have written ourselves.
 The dances are done in sets of four, six, eight or in one case, nine.
 We use a variety of props in our dances, the most common being the flashing white handkerchiefs and the sticks, which get clashed in intricate and knuckle-threatening patterns.

-In addition to the Eclipse, which was concocted on the night of an eclipse and is danced around our musicians, Apple Tree originals include Inconstant William, Maxwell’s Silver Hammer, Dark Star, Hot Moulton Core and Froggy’s Last Jump.
+In addition to the Eclipse, which was concocted on the night of an eclipse and is danced around our musicians, Apple Tree originals include Old Peculier, Maxwell’s Silver Hammer, Dark Star, Hot Moulton Core and Froggy’s Last Jump.
+Here we are dancing Constant Billy at the 2017 CA Qu’Ale (which we hosted!)

 Performances

 We have performed at many local fairs, festivals and parties and are available for hire.
 We actually won a first place award for the Novelty Category in the Sebastopol Apple Blossom Parade and a group award at the Occidental Fools Parade.
-Other places you may have seen us are: Summerfield Waldorf May Fair, Marin Waldorf May Fair, the Pelican Inn, Summer Solstice at Schoolhouse Beach, Windsor Shakespeare on the Green, Cotati Accordion Festival, Sebastopol Celtic Festival, Oktoberfest in Guerneville, Sonoma County Harvest Festival, Solano Stroll, Dickens Faire and the NBCDS Holiday Contra Dance.
+Other places you may have seen us are: Summerfield Waldorf May Fair, Marin Waldorf May Fair, the Pelican Inn, Summer Solstice at Salmon Creek Beach, Windsor Shakespeare on the Green, Sebastopol Celtic Festival, Sonoma County Harvest Festival, Solano Stroll, Dickens Faire, Petaluma Downtown Holiday Fair and the NBCDS Holiday Contra Dance.

-We often tour with other morris teams in the spring, stopping at places like the Sebastopol Flea Market, the Sebastopol Farmers Market, Wild Flour Bakery and Korbel Winery.
+We often tour with other morris teams in the spring, stopping at places like the Sebastopol Farmers Market, The Barlow, Wild Flour Bakery, and Barley and Hops Tavern.

 May Day